djaus2/W3WConsoleProject/README.md

 # What3Words
 ## About
 A smorgasboard of C# .NET apps that can generate W3W map tri-words and related json data from GPS coordinates.
-Includes lib version and Nuget package enabling reuse of functionality.  .NET Console, Blazor, MAUI, UWP and WPF examples using same API.
+Includes lib version and Nuget package enabling reuse of functionality.  .NET Console, Blazor Server, MAUI, UWP and WPF examples using same API.
 Reverse lookup also (triwords to GPS).
+Generated links to Bing and Google maps also.

 - W3W: What Three Words
 - Three words that uniquley define a square 3mx3m (10'x10') world-wide